yale-nova/weave/experiments/ReprodcutionReadme.md

 This configuration mimics **the dataset size reflected in Figure 5.1 of the paper**, enabling a fair comparison **between all systems**.

 * **Expected behavior:** The Number of input rows is much higher for this dataset, compared to Task 1, and 2, and even 3.
-We expect longer running times, We expect Weave overhead to be increase for shuffling.
+We expect longer running times, We expect Weave overhead to increase for shuffling.
 Since sampling creates more imbalanced distributions for the **high cardinality data** in the Src column.
-We also expect the execution to be faster in SGX compared to the direct vs the SGX experiments of Tasks 1 and 2, i.e., lower SGX overheads are expected.
+We also expect the execution to be faster in SGX compared to the direct vs the SGX experiments of Tasks 1, 2, and 3, i.e., lower SGX overheads are expected.

-* **Observed outcome:** As shown in the [plots](http://weave.eastus.cloudapp.azure.com:5555/plotting/extrapolate_experiment_full_summary/_opt_spark_enclave_data_pokec-relations.csv_full_summary.html), the SGX execution time overhead is roughly **2.3×**, lower than Task 2 since longer runtimes dilute SGX startup costs.
+* **Observed outcome:** As shown in the [plots](http://weave.eastus.cloudapp.azure.com:5555/plotting/extrapolate_experiment_full_summary/_opt_spark_enclave_data_pokec-relations.csv_full_summary.html), the SGX execution time overhead is between **2.4×** to **3.2×**.
+In the same ballpark as task 3.

-We can also see that the execution time overhead of ColumnSort increases, compared to Task 1 and Task 2.
+We can also see that the execution time overhead of ColumnSort increases compared to Task 1, Task 2, and Task 3.
 Mainly, because this dataset has more Map output rows, which complicates the sorting.

-This aligns with expectations: the fixed enclave initialization cost becomes less significant in longer workloads.
-Systems like ColumnSort and SnB thus show more representative overheads than in lightweight tasks.
+This aligns with expectations: for these scales of data, the log-linear overhead of ColumnSort starts to dominate the execution times and therefore the gap between the schemes increases.

 Visual inspection confirms these patterns.
 Hue and hatch styles are consistent across systems—Spark, SparkSorted, Weave, WeaveSorted, ColumnSort, and SnB.